nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

 * __Remove WIP status__
   If the reviewer had tagged the MR as WIP, remove the WIP status
 * __Communicate__
-  Although the Reviewer will receive an email from Gitlab, it is helpful to notify the Reviewer in person or via IM for a speedy response
+  Although the Reviewer will receive an email from Gitlab, it is helpful to notify the Reviewer in person or via Slack for a speedy response

 ## 7. Reviewer approves code